6th Chords on Guitar

 Of course it is used in popular music but not nearly as much as the major.

 In The Beach Boys song " God Only Knows " the first line moves from a major chord to a minor 6th , and it gives it a melodic mixed vibe of happy depression.

 The Beatles do the same thing in "" Eleanor Rigby " when they sing 'all the lonely people' it moves from a minor 7th to a minor 6th.

 The major 6th will be the chords you deal with the most, but when the right musical moment comes along you won't want to forget that minor 6th.

 And yes you can totally get by on just playing major, minor, and seventh chords in most popular tunes and genres, but notice that the best composers and songwriters keep that 6th chord handy.

 It is like a mild seasoning for when a song needs just a little something to make it go from good to great.

-This ends our sixth chords tutorial.
+This ends our sixth chord tutorial.
 Be sure to download the free chords ebook that will show you plenty of different chord diagrams all over the fretboard, and for a more advanced resource, get our Chords Domination ebook.